pyrocko/pyrocko/doc/source/library/examples/gf_forward.rst

     # We will define 1000 randomly distributed targets.
     ntargets = 1000

-    # We initialize the satellite target and set the line of sight vectors direction
+    # We initialize the satellite target and set the line of sight vectors
-    # Example of the Envisat satellite
+    # direction, example of the Envisat satellite
-    look = 23. # angle between the LOS and the vertical heading = -76 # angle between the azimuth and the east (anti-clock) theta = num.empty(ntargets) # Vertical LOS from horizontal theta.fill(num.deg2rad(90.- look))
+    look = 23.     # angle between the LOS and the vertical heading = -76  # angle between the azimuth and the east (anti-clock) theta = num.empty(ntargets)  # vertical LOS from horizontal theta.fill(num.deg2rad(90. - look))
-    phi = num.empty(ntargets)  # Horizontal LOS from E in anti-clokwise rotation phi.fill(num.deg2rad(-90-heading))
+    phi = num.empty(ntargets)  # horizontal LOS from E in anti-clokwise rotation phi.fill(num.deg2rad(-90-heading))

     satellite_target = SatelliteTarget(